CodeYourFuture/syllabus/docs/react/week-1/learning-objectives.md

 ### Deployment

-- Build and deploy a React application (to Netlify/Now/Heroku/etc)
+- Build and deploy a React application (to Netlify/Now/Heroku etc)